 So if cost is one of your main concerns, don’t just look at the price of the machine.

-Whether you're looking for convenience or to save money or time, single cup brewing systems have a lot to offer.
+Whether you’re looking for convenience or to save money or time, single cup coffee machines have a lot to offer.
 And the technology continues to improve.

 Some are great for espresso enthusiasts, while others provide a simple solution to coffee drinkers who just need a quick cup in the morning.

-If you aren't wedded to a traditional brewing technique (or you just don't always have time to perfect your brew), these systems can make a great addition to your kitchen or office.
+If you aren’t wedded to a traditional brewing technique (or you just don’t always have time to perfect your brew), these single serve coffee makers can make a great addition to your kitchen or office.